SLiPs23/azure-demo/kubernetes/README.md

 `helm install grafana . --set persistence.enabled=true --set persistence.accessModes={ReadWriteOnce} --set persistence.size=8Gi --namespace monitoring`

-Notice that we are using persistant storage here, we don't want to lose our graphs is the grafana pod is killed.
+Notice that we are using persistant storage here, we don't want to lose our graphs if the grafana pod is killed.

 ## Nginx Ingress Controller